Last update: April 28, 2021

 This page is for DIS Copenhagen students.
-DIS Stockholm students please click here.
+DIS Stockholm students find your COVID-19 FAQs at this link.

 DIS is carefully monitoring the COVID-19 situation in Denmark.
 We hope you will find these responses to frequently asked questions useful – otherwise please contact us at DIS@DISabroad.org or 800-247-3477.
-We will continue updating this page regularly and will also notify enrolled students of significant updates via email.
+We will continue updating this page as conditions change and will also notify enrolled students of significant updates via email.

 What should I do if I’m feeling sick?